Lunnabar/SingularityCardGame/README.md

 Some Of Our Goals:

-Provide a visual digital version of the Singularity game board and logic Allow others to grow from on our implementation through sleek code and documentation Bring structure to an unstructured game while preserving creative flexibility Utilize bitboards to efficiently track card positions, player control, and tile-based interactions given complex zones/rules
+~ Provide a visual digital version of the Singularity game board and logic

+~ Allow others to build on our implementation through sleek code and documentation

+~ Bring structure to an unstructured game while preserving creative flexibility

+~ Utilize bitboards to efficiently track card positions, player control, and tile-based interactions given complex zones/rules

+The game structure is still a work in progress, to get a sense of the mechanics so far see the BitboardADT...

+Compile the Java file:
+<pre lang="markdown"> ```bash javac SCG/BitboardADT.java ``` </pre>

+Then Run the Program:
+<pre lang="markdown"> ```bash java SCG.BitboardADT ``` </pre>